How to Market Your Flower Farm Before You Ever Plant a Seed (5 Proven Strategies)

-A sign outside your business does more than just mark your location—it tells people who you are and what you offer.
+A sign outside your business does more than just mark your location.
+It tells people who you are and what you offer.
 It’s a simple way to build awareness and attract potential customers before you even open.

 If you’re still preparing to launch, use your sign to generate excitement by sharing a general timeline, like “Opening This Summer!”
-There’s no need to commit to a specific date—just giving people an idea of when they can visit helps build anticipation.
+There’s no need to commit to a specific date.
+Just giving people an idea of when they can visit helps build anticipation.

 When designing your sign, keep it clear and informative by including: